-If an Apprentice wishes to undertake A-Level qualifications, they will need their respective LFE Regional Officer and club Head of Education to complete an approval form.
+If an apprentice wishes to undertake A-Level qualifications, they will need their respective LFE Regional Officer and club Head of Education to complete an approval form.

 A-Levels can be difficult to timetable into the football training programme.
-Club Heads of Education and LFE Regional Officers can offer more guidance on this subject.
+The club's Head of Education and LFE Regional Officers can offer more guidance on this subject.